New to Medicare!

 Medicare is NOT Free

-Each part of Medicare has its own Base premiums, deductibles and coinsurance.
+Each part of Medicare has its own base premiums, deductiblescoinsurance, and copayments.
 The table below shows the cost of each part of Medicare.

 PartPremium CostIRMAA Additional PremiumLate Enrollment PenaltyDeductiblesCo-InsuranceMax-Out-of-Pocket (MOOP) Limit